r001/feed-care/README.md

 ## Alert if balance too low
 ### alert_balance.sh

-Alerts email address if balance of feeds account is below THRESHOLD Ether defined in `alert_settings.sh`.
+Alerts email address if balance of feeds account is below THRESHOLD Ether defined in `alert.conf`.

 Script should be run every hour.